Skip to main content

 Having a criminal conviction doesn't automatically rule you out of jury service.
 But you would be disqualified from serving on a jury if you:

-• were convicted by a court in the United Kingdom, the Channel Islands or the Isle of Man and sentenced to five years or more in prison
+• were convicted by a court in the United Kingdom, the Channel Islands or the Isle of Man and sentenced to imprisonment for life or for a term of five years of more in prison

 • were detained during Her Majesty’s pleasure or during the pleasure of the Secretary of State or during the pleasure of the Governor of Northern Ireland